Don't call it a comeback!

-This coffee is in our classic range of well-rounded coffees.
+This coffee is the absolute staple in our classic range of well-rounded coffees.
 Expect notes of candied orange, pecan praline, and bergamot.

 We sourced this coffee through our friends at Ally Coffee, who have helped Pablo sell his coffee at increasingly high prices every year.